Credit Cards With 55 Days Interest-Free

 Failing to pay off your closing balance in full by the end of the last day of the additional 25 days (the due date) will see you forfeit your interest-free benefit for the whole of the preceding statement period, and possibly for the following statement period as well.

-Some cards have fewer interest-free days
+Some cards have less interest-free days than others

 Not all credit cards have up to 55 interest-free days.
 Many credit card have only 44 days interest-free, so you need to be aware of the difference when you are choosing a card.